Brumby Specialty Riding Group

-HVC's riding camp, the Brumby Specialty Riding Group, is "the best of both worlds," an intensive riding camp within an all-round arts and outdoors experience.
-Named after the wild horses of Australia, the program hosts 12 dedicated riders and four instructor/counselors with a wealth of equestrian experience.
+HVC's riding camp, the Brumby Specialty Riding Group, is "the best of both worlds," a fun riding camp within an all-round arts and outdoors experience.
+Named after the wild horses of Australia, the program hosts 12 riders and four instructor/counselors.
+See details below...
+Enthusiasm is a must!

 Brumby riding campers live near the stables, each rider managing their "own" horse, feeding, grooming and tacking-up each day.
 The group rides for 2+ hours daily, enjoying dressage, vaulting, cross-country, gymkhana, late afternoon trail rides and more.
 The session concludes with an equestrian show for the entire camp.